 Clinical Manifestations and Assessment of Respiratory Disease, 8th Edition

 A realistic look at treating respiratory diseases!
-Clinical Manifestations and Assessment of Respiratory Disease, 8th Edition gives you a fundamental knowledge and understanding that is required to successfully assess and treat patients with respiratory diseases.
-Using a unique organization of material, this full-color text is divided into three distinct areas which show you how to first gather clinical data, then formulate assessments, make objective evaluations, identify desired outcomes, design a safe and effective treatment plan, and finally document all steps.
-With easy-to-follow language and relevant clinical scenarios, you will gain a firm understanding of why certain treatment modalities are applied.
+Clinical Manifestations and Assessment of Respiratory Disease, 8th Edition gives students a fundamental knowledge and understanding that is required to successfully assess and treat patients with respiratory diseases.
+Using a unique organization of material, this full-color text is divided into three distinct areas which teach students how to first gather clinical data, then formulate assessments, make objective evaluations, identify desired outcomes, design a safe and effective treatment plan, and finally document all steps.
+With easy-to-follow language and relevant clinical scenarios, students will gain a firm understanding of why certain treatment modalities are applied.
 New to this edition is a chapter detailing Respiratory Insufficiency in the Patient with Neuro-Respiratory Disease, along with revised content which takes a deeper dive into latest developments, research, and practices and protocols in the treatment of respiratory disease.

 - Revised content in the disease sections reflect the latest developments, research, and practices and protocols in the treatment of respiratory disease.